lbeckman314/liambeckman.com/assets/quotes.md

 "Join me or die.
 Can you ask anything less?" -Mr. Sparkle (The Simpsons, Season 8 Episode 22, In Marge We Trust) "Louis, I think this is the beginning of a beautiful friendship" -Rick (Casablanca) "Yes but now our consciences are clean, and the healing can begin." - Bullwinkle (The Adventures of Rocky and Bullwinkle, 2000)
-"I ain't no clown town snitch baby!" -BMO (Adventure, Time) "Right on." -Theme from Shaft (Isaac Hayes)
+"I ain't no clown town snitch baby!" -BMO (Adventure Time) "Right on." -Theme from Shaft (Isaac Hayes)
+"You're constant harrassment of the female gender makes me sick..." -Jake the Dog (Adventure Time) "...you must look within yourself to save yourself from your other self.
+Only then will your true self reveal itself." -Zuko (The Last Airbender)